lmmx/mvdef/README.md

 Move function definitions from one file to another, moving or copying associated import statements along with them.

+# Installation

+mvdef is [available on PyPi](https://pypi.org/project/mvdef/): install it using `pip install mvdef`

+After installing to your environment from PyPi, the `mvdef` command will be available on the command line.
+Type `mvdef -h` to get the following usage message.

 # Usage

-Currently I'm using this as a package, for instance to carry out the demo from the command line:

-`python -m mvdef -m show_line --src mvdef/example/demo_program.py --dst mvdef/example/new_file.py -rb`

-is equivalent to `python -m mvdef --demo`.

-After installing to your environment from PyPi, the `mvdef` will be available on the command line (type `mvdef -h` to get the following usage message).

 ```
 usage: __main__.py [-h] [--demo] [-m MVDEF] [--src SRC] [--dst DST] [-r | -q]